PurdueCS190-FALL2014/syllabus/lecture02-more-terminal.md

 find myfolder/ -name myfile

 # not allowed because it starts the search at the / directory
-# DON'T NOT EVER RUN THIS!!
+# DO NOT EVER RUN THIS!!
 find / -name myfile
-# DON'T NOT EVER RUN THIS!!
+# DO NOT EVER RUN THIS!!
 ```

 Actual Examples